-I Want A Certificate in Pedagogical Praxis Series
+I Want A Certificate in Pedagogical Praxis Series (Coming Soon)

 The Pedagogical Praxis Series (PPS) is a series of modules aimed at developing teaching praxis in relation to a variety of research-based high leverage practices (HLP’s).
 These practices cover the basic fundamentals of teaching, used across subject areas, grade levels, and contexts.
 They are considered high leverage not only because they matter to student learning but because they are basic for advancing skill in teaching, no matter who you are teaching.

 About the PPS Series

 The concept for the PPS modules originated out of extensive brainstorming and discussion as a result of feedback and observations from the launch of the High Leverage Teaching Practice Modules (HLTP’s).
 There was an acknowledgement that certain demographics of teachers could benefit from engaging in the same content, in a slightly different manner.
 Thus, similar to the HLTP Modules, the PPS also unpack the same core competencies in relation to basic pedagogical and instructional strategies around student thinking, meeting student needs, organisation and behaviour management etc. Furthermore, both products engage participants in near-identical content.
 What is unique about the PPS Modules is that they are shorter (focusing on standalone competencies), offered fully online and provide in-service teachers with the opportunity to select from a ‘menu’ of competencies to custom design a professional development experience pertaining to their own specific needs and development areas.